 There are four basic types of dirt bikes - dual-sport (aka enduro), motocross, trails and trials.
 When deciding which dirt bike to buy a large part of the question will be pre-determined by your available riding area.
 If you'll be riding on a motocross track, lean towards a motocross bike.
 If you have access to trails, go for a trail bike.
 You may be thinking a dirt bike is a dirt bike, but each bike is built for a specific purpose, and the one size fits all doesn't work very well when it comes to dirt bikes.

-Trail bikes are the cross-country runners and are built for distance travel, not quick laps around the track.
-They have a softer suspension because you'll be spending more continuous time in the saddle, and the stiff suspension of the motocross bikes would be really uncomfortable after a few hours.
-They also don't need as stiff a suspension because the trails generally don't have as many jumps, and the jumps are usually smaller and crossed at a slower pace than the jumps on a motocross track.
+Trail bikes are the cross-country runners of the dirt bike world and are built for distance travel, not quick laps around the track.
+Trail bikes have a softer suspension because you'll be spending more continuous time in the saddle, and the stiff suspension of a motocross bike would be really uncomfortable after a few hours on the trail.
+Trail bikes also don't need as stiff a suspension because there aren't as many jumps on the trails as there are on an MX track, and the jumps out in the woods are usually smaller and are most often crossed at a slower pace than the jumps on a motocross track.

 To say trail bikes are better behaved than motocross bikes makes them sound wimpy which they're not, but they're definitely easier for beginners to ride out on the trails than the MX bikes.